Close Menu

 FACTORS THAT IMPACT THE WAITING TIME WITH THE SSA

 The amount of time it takes for the SSA to evaluate your case depends upon certain factors.
 First, they will look at the nature of your medical conditions.
 For example, they will evaluate your case under the listing that relates to your physical or mental condition.
-For example, if you have anxiety, they will use listing 12.06 in your case.
+For example, if you have anxiety, then they will use listing 12.06 to decide your case.

 Sometimes, when the SSA decides to grant a case, it is because they have sent you out for a medical exam with one of their doctors.
 Even though your doctor supports your Social Security application, the SSA may not accept that medical opinion.

 The SSA likes to obtain their own evidence.
 They call this a consultative exam.
-If they send you to see one of their doctors, make sure you attend the appointment and provide that doctor with your medical records.
+If they send you to see one of their doctors, then make sure you attend the appointment.
+Also, you can provide the SSA doctor with your medical records.
 Do not rely on the SSA to provide your records to their doctor, because they usually don’t do it.

 DISABLED VETERANS DESERVE A FAST DECISION

-At our law firm, we believe Veterans deserve a fast decision from the SSA.
-If you are service-connected through the VA and are getting monthly disability benefits, you can still apply for SSDI benefits.
+At our law firm, we believe disabled Veterans deserve a fast decision from the SSA.
+If you are service connected through the VA and are getting monthly benefits, you can still apply for SSDI benefits.
 Most veterans, however, do not qualify for SSI benefits.
 The reason most veterans do not get SSI, is their monthly VA benefit excess the SSI resource limit.
-If you have an amputation and qualify for SSI benefits, you can receive presumptive disability benefits.
-Find out more about SSD benefits for amputation.
+If you have an amputation and qualify for SSI benefits, then you can receive presumptive disability benefits.
+Find out about SSD benefits for amputation.

 If you are wondering if VA disability benefits affect Social Security benefits, then the answer is yes.
-But only if you are already receiving non-service connected VA benefits.
-There is an offset of SSD for those who are being paid non-service connected VA benefits.
+But only if you are already getting non-service connected VA benefits.
+There is an offset of SSDI for those who receive non-service connected VA benefits.
 The offset amount depends upon the amount of money you receive from each government program.

 CANNON DISABILITY LAW CAN HELP YOU WITH YOUR SOCIAL SECURITY DISABILITY CASE

-At Cannon Disability, our legal team understands the law and knows the problems you are facing if you cannot work.
-If you hire us to represent you and we do not win your case, you do not owe us an attorney fee.
+Our legal team understands the law and knows the problems you are facing if you cannot work.
+If you hire us to represent you and we do not win your case, then you do not owe us an attorney fee.
 Veterans serve our country and we believe they deserve the best lawyer to help them win benefits.

 If you want to find out more about our legal team, you are in the right place.
 Dianna Cannon has 30 years of experience in Social Security law.
-She is also licensed to practice law in 4 states.
+She also has a license to practice law in 4 states.
 Andria Summers has 20 years of experience helping our clients on appeal and in court.
 Brett Bunkall has won hundreds of SSDI and SSI cases in Utah, Idaho and Nevada.
-Learn more about Utah SSD benefits.
-Learn more information about Nevada SSD benefits.
-Also, learn more about filing for Idaho SSDI and SSI benefits.
+Learn about Utah SSD benefits.
+Learn information about Nevada SSD benefits.
+Also, learn about filing for Idaho SSDI and SSI benefits.
 Finally, we have information about California SSD benefits and Colorado SSD benefits too.

 We represent Veterans in disability claims no matter where they live.
 Although we can’t guarantee we will win your case, we will do our very best to help you through the appeal process.
 Contact us today to hire an SSD attorney with the experience to win your case.